renato1010/machine-learning-nodejs-tensorflowjs/readme.md

 const houseSalesDataset = data.csv("file://data/kc_house_data.csv");
 ```

-- Our problem will be: given a house living area square feet liven we will predict the price
+- Our problem will be: given the living area of a house in square feet, we will predict the price of that house,
-  so we will get only two columns of data set:
+so we will get only two columns of the dataset:

 ```typescript
 const pointsDataset = await houseSalesDataset.map((record) => ({